smhurf/lewagon_challenges/07-Best-Practices/01/03-Metric-Design/README.md

 - When you are done for the day, don't forget to synchronize with your team and push only one working version of your code to your team repo with git

 💪 (Optional): Start the next day with the first exerice.
-This week 7 can be done at your own speed
+This week, most exercices follows each other and can be done at your own speed.
+Simply make sure to move together as a projet team!